GordonFreemanK/gfk-image/README.md

 - `Digitized`: date the photo was digitized (expected to be same as `Taken` for digital photography, but different for film photography)
 - `Modified`: date the photo was modified

-If the PowerShell module is installed, the file can be found at `$exifToolConfigurationPath = Join-Path (Get-Module GFK.Image).ModuleBase ExifTool`
+After this PowerShell module is installed, the file can be found at `$exifToolConfigurationPath = Join-Path (Get-Module GFK.Image).ModuleBase ExifTool`.
+You can:

-It can be used by exiftool directly using the [-config option](https://exiftool.org/exiftool_pod.html#Advanced-options) or by the ExifTool wrapper commands in this module using the `-ConfigurationPath $exifToolConfigurationPath` switch.
+- use it with ExifTool with the [-config option](https://exiftool.org/exiftool_pod.html#Advanced-options)
+- use it with `Get-ImageMetadata` and `Set-ImageMetadata` with the `-ConfigurationPath` switch

-Alternatively, you can enter the statement `$Env:EXIFTOOL_HOME = $exifToolConfigurationPath` in your PowerShell session or scripts before running commands related to ExifTool.
+- add `$Env:EXIFTOOL_HOME = $exifToolConfigurationPath` in your PowerShell session or scripts before running ExifTool-related commands

-Finally, you can `cp $exifToolConfigurationPath ~` to place it in your home folder, after which **any instance of ExifTool including versions embedded in other applications will be using it!**
+- run `cp $exifToolConfigurationPath ~` to copy it to your home folder, after which **any instance of ExifTool including versions embedded in other applications will be using it**

 # 4. Unicode with ExifTool on Windows